tidy-dev-team/kido-web/README.md

 # kido-web

-This is the repo for our website, you can see the `main` branch here (via GitHub Pages): https://tidy-dev-team.github.io/kido-web
+This is the repo for our website, you can see the `main` branch here (via GitHub Pages):<br/>
+https://tidy-dev-team.github.io/kido-web

+---

+The repo contains 2 branches:
+- main: That's the newest version of the website
+- dec: That's the website we have line in our domain, last updated in December 2025.